Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Introduction

-Notably, several previous efforts have been dedicated to surveying and summarizing OOD detection in recent years. ~\citet{yang2021generalized} discuss OOD detection with several similar topics and categorize existing work into classification-based, density-based, distance-based, and reconstruction-based methods. ~\citet{cui2022out} conduct a survey on OOD detection from a methodological perspective but with an alternative classification criterion, including supervised, semi-supervised, and unsupervised methods.
-Additionally, ~\citet{lang2023survey_nlpood} offer a review of OOD detection methods in natural language processing.
+Notably, several previous efforts have been dedicated to surveying and summarizing OOD detection in recent years. ~\citet{salehi2021unified} offer a review covering Anomaly Detection, Novelty Detection, Open-Set Recognition and OOD Detection, and analyzes the relationships and distinctions among these fields. ~\citet{yang2021generalized} propose a unified framework to discuss OOD detection with several similar topics and categorize existing work into classification-based, density-based, distance-based and reconstruction-based methods.
+Concurrent with our work, ~\citet{miyai2024generalized} discuss CLIP-based methods across related domains, while our survey specifically centers on OOD detection and provides a more comprehensive coverage of recent advances in this area. ~\citet{cui2022out} conduct a survey on OOD detection from a methodological perspective but with an alternative classification criterion, including supervised, semi-supervised, and unsupervised methods.
+Additionally, ~\citet{lang2023survey_nlpood, xu2024large} review various OOD detection methods in the context of natural language processing.
 However, previous works focus too much on the discussion from the perspective of methods and lack an in-depth exploration from the viewpoint of task scenarios.
 Establishing a clear taxonomy of task scenarios can enhance a comprehensive understanding of the field and assist practitioners in selecting the appropriate method.
-Moreover, given the recent introduction of new paradigms (e.g., test-time learning paradigm ~\citep{yang2023auto}) and methods based on large pre-trained models ~\citep{esmaeilpour2022zeroZOC}, there is an urgent need for a survey that incorporates the latest technologies.
+Moreover, given the recent introduction of new paradigms (e.g., test-time learning paradigm ~\citep{yang2023auto, geng2023soda, gao2023atta, du2024does, test-time_ETLT,wang2024goodat}) and methods based on large pre-trained models ~\citep{esmaeilpour2022zeroZOC,nguyen2024zero,fu2024clipscope,dai2023exploringLLM,liu2023good}, there is an urgent need for a comprehensive survey that incorporates the latest technologies.